Paddington Track

 Location: Paddington Rec Track, Maida Vale.
 There is no fee for the track.
 Bags can be left by the sprint lanes or there are lockers which require a returnable £1 coin.
 Showers and changing rooms cost £3.15 payable at reception.

-If you are a committed runner or triathlete who is considering joining the club, you are welcome to join one of these sessions to try out the club.
+If you are a runner or triathlete who is considering joining the club, you are welcome to join one of these sessions to try out the club.

 As always feel free to ask Gavin for advice on racing, physiology, strength, nutrition, etc.